 [r.
 10]

-1. Charges for residents in addition to the number of permanent residents specified in the agreement.
+1. Charges for persons residing on a temporary basis on the agreed premises, if the number of persons residing on the agreed premises at a particular time exceeds the maximum number of persons who may use the agreed premises as their principal place of residence under the agreement.

 2. Charges for water consumed by the tenant, if the tenant has a separate water meter.